Starting with clean flower pots is very important when planting a container garden. Here’s the best way to clean your flower pots this growing season.

 Next fill up a sink with warm soapy water and add in about a cup of vinegar.
 Use your stiff brush to wash out your pots, just like you’re washing the dishes.
 If you’re doing larger pots, you can clean them outside in a big tub of water.
 A big plastic storage tote makes a a great “sink” for this purpose.

 When you’ve removed all of the dirt and debris, wipe the pots out really well to make sure you get everything out.
 I like to use a microfiber cloth like this one because it really picks up everything and it’s been shown to remove 99% of bacteria with just water.
 Bacteria removal is just what I’m going for here!

 Finally, let your pots dry in the sun and put them away somewhere safe and clean until you’re ready to plant again!

-Do you wash your flower pots out at the end of every growing season?
+What are your favorite techniques used to clean flower pots at the end of your growing season?

 MORE USEFUL IDEAS LIKE THIS

 - Uses for Baking Soda in the Garden

 - How to Harvest Basil for Strong, Healthy, Productive Plants